Changissnz/nu_merchant_principal/README.md

 have to anticipate how "ideals" such as these are somewhat direct causes of the bending and supplanting of existing rules/attitudes belonging to greater society.
-From a conservation perspective, with related concepts such as legacy, promotion of alien competition, and invitation for hypocrisy, these nu ideals can pave the way for destabilization if not wholly "adopted".
+From a conservation perspective, with related concepts being legacy, promotion of alien competition, and invitation for hypocrisy, these nu ideals can pave the way for destabilization if not wholly "adopted".